herobaby71/Library-Management-System/README.md

 # Library-Management-System

-Required Vaadin and SQL Server.
+Required Vaadin and a SQL Server.

+A starter project to learn website UI developement in java with Vaadin and SQL database management.